 Many believe or view hair as a living structure in the body, however, it’s actually not.
-The minute your hair pierces through of your scalp it dies.
-It’s a sad picture I know, but how else would it endure what we put it through.
+The minute your hair pierces through of your scalp it is not a living structure anymore.
+It’s a sad picture and maybe even a surprising one I know, but how else would it endure what we put it through.
+If it were alive we’d be able to feel EVERYTHING we do to it!
 How would we endure the high temperatures, the chemicals, the pulling, the stretching… It would be horrific!

 Contrary to what many people believe or know, our hair doesn’t grow all at the same time.
 Hair growth undergoes a repetitive cycle that has 3 stages: Anagen (active growth), Catagen (end of active growth) and Telogen (resting stage).
 The reason we believe our hair grows all at the same time it’s because 90% of it is in the active growth stage for 2-3 years, so we don’t really notice.
 Only 10-14% is in the resting stage (telogen) for about 3 months, which is when shedding occurs.
-The length of each stage varies, but it takes about 3 years for the cycle to be completed.
+However, the length of each stage varies, but it takes about 3 years for the cycle to be completed.